 Abstract.
 Stratospheric intrusions of high potential vorticity (PV) air are well-known drivers of cyclonic development throughout the troposphere.
 PV anomalies have been well studied with respect to their effect on surface cyclogenesis.
-A gap however exists in the scientific literature describing the effect that stratospheric intrusion depth has on the amount of surface cyclogenetic forcing-at the surface.
-Numerical experiments from a Southern Hemispheric perspective using PV inversion diagnostics reveal that stratospheric depth is crucial in the amount the amount of cyclonic circulation inducedgenesis at the surface.
-In an idealised setting, shallow, high-PV (negative anomalous) intrusions (above 300hPa) resulted in a marginal effect

-- 15 on the surface, whilst growing stratospheric depth resulted in enhanced surface pressure anomalies and surface cyclonicgenetic foreingcirculation.
-It is shown that the height above the surface that intrusions reach is more critical than the vertical size of the intrusion.
-The horizontal extent of the intrusion is shown to be more important in developing deeper surface cyclones than the vertical depth when inducing cyclonic flow at the surface. of the stratospheric intrusion.
+A gap however exists in the scientific literature describing the effect that stratospheric intrusion depth has on the amount of surface cyclogenetic forcing at the surface.
+Numerical experiments using PV inversion diagnostics reveal that stratospheric depth is crucial in the amount of cyclogenesis at the surface.
+In an idealised setting, shallow intrusions (above 300hPa) resulted in a marginal effect on the surface, whilst growing stratospheric depth resulted in enhanced surface pressure anomalies and surface cyclogenetic forcing.
+The horizontal extent of the intrusion is shown to be more important in developing deeper surface cyclones than the vertical depth of the stratospheric intrusion.
+The size of vertical intrusion depths is however an important factor determining the surface relative vorticity, with larger intrusions resulting in stronger cyclonic circulations.
+Deeper stratospheric intrusions also result in intrusions reaching closer to the surface.
+The proximity of intrusions to the surface is a crucial factor favouring surface cyclogenetic forcing.
 This factor is however constrained by the height of the dynamical tropopause above the surface.
-The width of the stratospheric intrusionThe size of vertical - 20 intrusion depths is however an important factor determining the surface relative vorticity, with larger intrusions resulting in stronger cyclonic circulations.
-Deeper stratospheric intrusions also result in intrusions reaching closer to the surface.
-The proximity of intrusions to the surface is a crucial factor favouring surface cyclogenetic forcing. is an additional factor, with broader intrusions resulting in enhanced surface cyclogenetic forcingThis factor is however constrained by the height of the dynamical tropopause above the surface.

-25 1 Introduction
+1 Introduction

 Potential vorticity (PV) has been well established as a highly useful and important parameter within dynamical meteorology (Hoskins et al. 1985).
 The usefulness of a PV framework for both operational and academic meteorological analyses is primarily down to two characteristics of PV.
 The first is the fact PV is conserved for adiabatic and frictionless flow (Hoskins et al. 1985; Holton and Hakim 2013).
 The second of these characteristics is the invertibility of PV (Røsting and Kristjánsson 2012).
 PV inversion, under suitable balance and boundary conditions, allows for the calculation of other meteorological parameters such as pressure and wind velocity as a result of a distribution of PV (Davis 1992; Lackmann 2011).
 Kleinschmidt (1950) introduced the initial ideas of PV invertibility for specific cases, attributing circulation patterns in the low-levels to an upper-level PV anomaly and introducing the idea of deducing wind, pressure and temperature fields from PV distributions.

-These ideas became more refined and generalised through the development of quasi-geostrophic theory (Charney and Stern 1962) which are still continually being developed and improved on today.
-PV frameworks and invertibility however only
+These ideas became more refined and generalised through the development of quasi-geostrophic theory (Charney and Stern